iamgokultp/demo-repo1/readme.md

-This is a new repository which is created as part of github evaluation tasks
+#This is a new repository which is created as part of github evaluation tasks

-Name : Gokuldas T P
+#name : Gokuldas T P

-Mail : i.gokultp@gmail.com
+#Mail : i.gokultp@gmail.com

-Phone :9633466833
+#Phone :9633466833